-- QUANTITIES OF SCRAP LUMBER, PINE BRANCHES OR CARDBOARD BOXES WHICH EXCEED THE VOLUME OF THE "NORMAL LOG FIRE".
-THESE MATERIALS PRODUCE MANY SPARKS AND MUST NOT BE USED. - THE "NORMAL LOG FIRE" IS THREE LOGS, EACH FOUR INCHES IN DIAMETER, WITH THE LENGTH NO GREATER THAN THE BACK WALL OF THE FIREPLACE.
-THE RATE OF FIRING MUST NOT EXCEED THESE THREE LOGS PER HOUR.

-L. SAFETY - A FINAL WORD.
+- 1. QUANTITIES OF SCRAP LUMBER, PINE BRANCHES OR CARDBOARD BOXES WHICH EXCEED THE VOLUME OF THE "NORMAL LOG FIRE".
+THESE MATERIALS PRODUCE MANY SPARKS AND MUST NOT BE USED. - 2.
+THE "NORMAL LOG FIRE" IS THREE LOGS, EACH FOUR INCHES IN DIAMETER, WITH THE LENGTH NO GREATER THAN THE BACK WALL OF THE FIREPLACE.
+THE RATE OF FIRING MUST NOT EXCEED THESE THREE LOGS PER HOUR. - L. FAN KIT (CC36 AND CC36I ONLY).
+HEATILATOR® FK1 and FK2 Heat Circulating Fans may be used with this fireplace.
+An external ON/OFF switch must be provided, or a Motor Speed Control BC10, may be used.
+Using these fans will increase efficiency and heat output. - M. SAFETY A FINAL WORD.
 Fireplaces as well as other woodburning appliances have been used safely for many years.
 Our own experience is that most problems are caused by improper installation, fueling, and operating.
 All dimensions specified are minimum and increasing distances to combustibles decreases risk.
 Such common practices as surrounding the fireplace with loose fill insulation, and especially leaving the fire unattended, will increase the risk of fire.
-Additionally, an annual inspection of all fireplace systems should be performed, as like any appliance, minor repairs may be required to maintain the system in top operating condition.
+Additionally, an annual inspection of all fireplace systems should be performed as, like any appliance, minor repairs may be required to maintain the system in top operating condition.